-- Chromium, Hexavalent by Ion Chromatography (PDF).
-Method No. 7605, (2003, March 15).
+- Chromium, Hexavalent by Ion Chromatography.
+Method No. 7605, (March 15, 2003).
 Describes the sample collection and analysis of hexavalent chromium.
 This method is similar to OSHA Method ID-215.

-- Chromium, Hexavalent by Field-Portable Spectrophotometry (PDF).
-Method No. 7703, (2003, March 15).
+- Chromium, Hexavalent by Field-Portable Spectrophotometry.
+Method No. 7703, (March 15, 2003).
 Describes Method No. 7703 as a field portable method of analysis of hexavalent chromium.

-- Chromium, Hexavalent, In Settled Dust Samples (PDF).
-Method No. 9101, (1996, May 15).
+- Chromium, Hexavalent, In Settled Dust Samples.
+Method No. 9101, (May 15, 1996).
 Describes an estimation of the soluble hexavalent chromium content of settled dust.

 OSHA Cr(VI) standards require employers to use feasible engineering and work practice controls to reduce and maintain employee exposures at or below the permissible exposure limit (PEL).
 Wherever feasible engineering and work practice controls are not sufficient to reduce employee exposure to or below the PEL, the employer must use such controls to reduce employee exposure to the lowest levels achievable, then supplement with respiratory protection and, in general industry, establish a regulated area to warn employees and limit access.
 Where a hazard is present or is likely to be present from skin or eye contact with Cr(VI) the employer must provide appropriate personal protective clothing and equipment.
 The Cr(VI) standards addresses other protective measures related to Cr(VI) exposure, including hygiene areas and practices, housekeeping and cleaning methods, medical surveillance, and employee information and training.

 The following references provide possible solutions for hexavalent chromium hazards in the workplace.